aharden/aharden-puppet_ent_agent/README.md

 The number of minutes to delay a scheduled task that will be configured to run an upgrade of the PE agent on a managed Windows system, if required.
 Defaults to 10 minutes.
+This is meant to allow an upgrade of the PE agent while it's not running a catalog.

 ####`version`

 On AIX/Solaris/Windows: The desired version of the PE agent to install.
-These OS families' native package providers don't support `ensure => latest`.
 This parameter defaults to the version of the running PE agent (which means agent upgrades aren't armed unless a newer version is set in the class declaration or hieradata).